Spring 2021: UMR Maroon and Gold Sunrise Plan 2.0

-- Campus leaders will continue to review available COVID-19 case information, status and the effectiveness of public health response operations (in partnership with local and state public health partners), as well as status of general campus operations to determine if moving to Step Three is feasible or if Step Two restrictions should be extended.
+- Campus leaders will continue to review available COVID-19 case information, status and the effectiveness of public health response operations (in partnership with local and state public health partners), as well as status of general campus operations to determine the progression to Step Three.
 It is very important that students with symptoms are tested to ensure the public health system on our campus is working as designed to meet individual and campus needs.

 In this step:

-- Students in University housing will enjoy full access to University facilities and to communities off campus as they do during Step Two, but they must be “back home” in their room by midnight.
-Non-overnight guests are allowed until midnight.
-We expect Step Three to last approximately two weeks.
+- Students in University housing will enjoy full access to University facilities and to communities off campus as they do during Step Two, but they must be “back home” by midnight.

-- Campus public health leaders will continue to review available COVID case information, status and effectiveness of public health response operations (in partnership with local and state public health partners), as well as the status of general campus operations to determine if moving to Step Four is feasible or if Step Three restrictions should be extended.
+- Campus public health leaders will continue to review available COVID case information, status and effectiveness of public health response operations (in partnership with local and state public health partners), as well as the status of general campus operations to determine the progression to Step Four.

 In Step Four, students living in University housing will continue to have full access to University facilities and to surrounding communities (but should still wear masks, maintain distance, avoid large gatherings, etc.).
-But different from Step Three, there are no “back home” time constraints and overnight guests are allowed.
+Different from Step Three, there are no “back home” time constraints and one overnight guest per assigned student is allowed.

 Throughout the process, reverting back to a previous Step will be required should the situation on campus dictate that action.